snowio/akeneo2-data-model/README.md

 # Akeneo 2 Data Model

-This package lets users work with models when access and transforming events coming from the Akeneo 1 and 2 connector.
+This package lets users work with models when access and transforming events coming from the Akeneo 2 connector.

 ## Getting Started

 ### Prerequisites

 This data model should be used within the snow io project mappings.
-The events **MUST** be coming from an akeneo application.
+The events **MUST** be coming from an akeneo 2 application.

 ### Installing